obahy/Susereum/CodeAnalysis/SourceMeter_Interface/README.md

 ### Usage:
 *Before using the Source Meter Wrapper, please ensure that Source Meter has been downloaded and set up.
-For setup, please visit the 'Code Analysis User Guide' here: https://github.com/obahy/Susereum/wiki/Code-Analysis-User-Guide*
+For setup, please visit the 'Susereum User's Guide' here: https://github.com/obahy/Susereum/wiki/Susereum-User's-Guide*

 The `src/sourceMeterWrapper.py` module is the main point of entry for Code Analysis.
 To use it you must use the command line in the following manner: